Skip to content

 What's not in the benchmark

-• MIP, QP, warm starts, and Lagrangian decomposition.
+• MIP, QP, warm starts, and decomposition (cutting-plane / Benders).
 The benchmark deliberately exercises the matrix-assembly path on plain LPs.

 • JuMP and gurobipy.
 Both have toolchain or licence friction that defeats "anyone can re-run from a clean pip install".